lemmon/cl/README.md

 ```

 Then open your browser and navigate to http://localhost:8000.
 You'll see a simple message in your browser, but the real magic happens in your console where you'll see a beautifully formatted dump of various data types.

+## Running Tests

+Run `composer test` to execute the PHPUnit suite and confirm the helper remains functional.

 ## Features